Clinical Research Visa Sponsorship Jobs in Maryland

 INTRODUCTION

-Researchers at Johns Hopkins University is seeking a Clinical Research Coordinator to conduct clinical trials and clinical studies to discover new ways to prevent and treat diseases and other health problems.
-The Clinical Research Coordinator administratively coordinates clinical protocol implementation, typically for a single study.
+Researchers at Johns Hopkins University conduct clinical trials and clinical studies to discover new ways to prevent and treat diseases and other health problems.
+We are seeking a Clinical Research Coordinator who will administratively coordinate clinical protocol implementation, typically for a single study.
 Will ensure efficient logistical implementation of the study activities and provide administrative support for research-related regulatory issues.

 - Coordinate all activities of a clinical research study to ensure adherence to protocol and validity of findings.